Haldimand—Norfolk—Brant (provincial electoral district)

 Haldimand—Norfolk—Brant was a provincial electoral district in central Ontario, Canada that elected one Member of the Legislative Assembly of Ontario.
 It was created in 1999 from Norfolk and Brant—Haldimand.
-It was abolished in 2007 into Haldimand—Norfolk and Brant.
+It was abolished in 2004.
+It was split into Haldimand—Norfolk and Brant.

 The riding included all of Norfolk County, plus the town of Haldimand, the townships of Burford, Oakland and Onondaga plus the Indian reserves of New Credit and Six Nations.